 But the Communist Party continues to remain the sole political identity as the government is unwilling to open up multi-party activity.
-All national policy and decision making is centrally controlled by the Communist Party Central Committee and all arms of the government owe allegiance to the party.
+All national policies and decision-making is centrally controlled by the Communist Party Central Committee and all arms of the government owe allegiance to the party.

 Party cadres continue to wield significant power at the grassroots level, and any local development initiative must get the approval of party cadres.
 They remain active within the Defense forces and police, tightly monitoring any signs of dissent or non-conformist activity that goes against the state policy.

 The shift towards reforms

 The death of Chairman Mao Zedong on 9 September 1976 provided the opportunity for fellow compatriot and senior Communist Party leader Deng Xiaoping to take over as President.
 The path wasn’t easy, but he managed to overcome internal party resistance to become the president.